-This decades-old standby embodies all-inclusive San Francisco at its finest.
-The beloved dive welcomes a colorful cross-section of the city: gay and straight, young and old.
-The dog-friendly patio is huge and inviting; inside, you’ll find shuffleboard and pool tables, a trusty old juke box, and an anything-goes dance floor where bands, DJs, burlesque dancers and karaoke kings perform nightly.
-In warmer months, you’ll find live bands out back—from salsa to bluegrass.
+This beloved, decades-old dive embodies all-inclusive San Francisco at its finest, welcoming a colorful cross-section of the city—young and old, gay and straight.
+The dog-friendly patio is huge and inviting, while inside you’ll find shuffleboard and pool tables, a trusty old jukebox, and an anything-goes dance floor where bands, DJs, burlesque dancers and karaoke kings perform nightly.
+In warmer months, live bands play everything from salsa to bluegrass out back.
 Between the casually competitive bar games, chatty patio, and ongoing dance party, introductions happen naturally.

 Layer up and head out to the Outer Sunset, where this comfortable, classy bar is serving inventive cocktails for a friendly crowd of artists and surfers.
 Owned and managed by Matt Lopez and Carlos Yturria—both avid surfers themselves—this spot attracts a contingent of laid-back neighborhood regulars.
 The space is unfussy, but thoughtfully designed, from the white cubic tiling to the turquoise bar stools and requisite reclaimed wood.
-Order the mescal-spiked Heat Gun cocktail and snag a seat near the cozy fireplace.
+Order up one of their rotating spiked-slushies and snag a seat near the cozy fireplace.

-For sheer volume, this indoor outdoor bar abutting the Embarcadero is your best bet for meeting young, post-work locals.
-During happy hour, it’s perpetually slammed with button-down and blazer-clad twenty- and thirty-somethings converging from FiDi, SoMA, and mid-Market.
-The happy hour specials are solid (cocktails, wine, beer, and apps are all under $10) and the shabby-chic space offers plenty of seating and areas for small groups to mingle.
-It’s just couple blocks from BART or Muni, conveniently, whether you’re planning on heading home or bar hopping.
+This indoor-outdoor hotel bar abutting the Embarcadero wins points for the sheer volume of young, post-work locals that frequent it.
+During happy hour, Americano is perpetually slammed with button-down and blazer-clad twenty- and thirty-somethings converging from FiDi, SoMA, and Mid-Market.
+The happy hour specials—seasonal cocktails, wine, beer, and apps—are solid and the shabby-chic space offers plenty of seating and areas for small groups to mingle.
+It’s conveniently just a couple blocks from BART or Muni, whether you’re planning on heading home after your drink or bar hopping with a new beau.

-This Tenderloin haven is a beer-lover’s mecca with brews for every taste, from fruity and sweet to dark and hoppy.
-The high-ceilinged, exposed brick bar is industrial-cool, decked with playful murals by Keith Shore.
-The 40 taps are stocked with interesting ales (particularly sours), and limited-edition collaborations appear on the menu regularly.
-The 80-seat space is sexy, but laid-back, with plenty of room to circulate between the main bar, front lounge, and downstairs cellar room.
-But the focal point is the 30-seat, four-sided bar: ideal for scoping out alluring strangers.
-You’ll find small, slightly secluded seating areas for cozying up or open communal tables for toasting with newcomers.
+Mikkeller, the Copenhagen-born craftbrew powerhouse, has single-handedly transformed the Tenderloin’s beer scene.
+The high-ceilinged, exposed brick bar is industrial-cool, decked with playful murals by Keith Shore and all 40 taps are stocked with interesting ales and lagers (particularly sours), including regular limited-edition collaborations.
+The 80-seat space is sexy, but laid-back, with plenty of room to circulate between the main bar, the front lounge with its open communal tables, and the downstairs cellar room, but the focal point is the 30-seat, four-sided bar ideal for scoping out alluring strangers.